coder/docs/admin/devurls.md

           servicePort: 8080
 ```

-***Note:*** As of the 1.26.0 release, you can set a constant suffix for all dev URLs (e.g., `*-suffix.coder.io`).
-This feature helps organizations that may encure expense and delay in creating multiple wildcard DNS records.
+> Beginning with Coder version `1.26.0`, you can set a constant suffix for all
+> dev URLs (e.g., `*-suffix.coder.io`).
+This feature helps organizations that
+> may incur expenses and delays due to the need for multiple wildcard DNS
+> records.

 ### Step 2: Modify the wildcard DNS record